-■ Correctness
+Correctness

-- An odd number of differences uttered at the table implies that that a cryptographer paid the dinner. - An even number of differences uttered at the table implies that NSA paid the dinner. - In a case a cryptographer paid the dinner the other two cryptographers would have no idea he did that.
+- An odd number of differences uttered at the table will imply that a cryptographer paid the dinner. - An even number of differences uttered at the table wll imply that NSA paid the dinner. - Observation: In a case a cryptographer paid the dinner the other two cryptographers would have no idea he did that.